 - Helper methods for Arrays

-With modular programming, you can make finding specific code even easier by creating conventions for file names and locations.
+With modular programming, you can make finding specific code even easier, by creating conventions for file names and locations.
 For example, the code for each community plugin in TinyMCE follows a specific folder structure that groups files relating to API, UI, and core functionality.
 If you can guess where a file might be and what the file or function might be called, it’s a lot easier to look for and find code.

-Reusability without bloat
+4. Reusability without bloat

 A lot of the time, you’ll need to use the same code or function in multiple places.
 Instead of copying and pasting the code, modularity allows you to pull it from a single source by calling it from whatever module or library it’s in.

 This reduces bloat and size because we don’t have multiple copies of each bit of code that performs a specific function.

-Single source for faster fixes
+5. Single source for faster fixes

-And if there’s a bug in the code or you need to update the specific function, you only have to fix it in the one module, and everything that uses it will get updated right away.
+And if there’s a bug in the code or you need to update the specific function, you only have to fix it in one module, and everything that uses it gets updated right away.
 Whereas, if you copied and pasted the code into different places, you could easily miss updating one or two instances.

-Easier, lower risk updates
+6. Easier, lower risk updates

 Of course, you still have to be careful, but APIs certainly help to make it clearer when you’re about to change a public function.
 For example, if you didn’t have explicit APIs and someone changed a function they thought was only used within that same library (but it was actually used elsewhere), they could accidentally break something.

-We were then able to leverage this increased modularity and particularly the API structure we introduced when automating parts of the TypeScript conversion.
+We were then able to leverage this increased modularity (particularly the API structure we introduced) when automating parts of the TypeScript conversion.
 It also helped with manual follow-up work, since we could work in sections, plugin by plugin and library by library.
-And years later it is still helping us with onboarding new developers, finding and fixing bugs, adding new features, and many other things.
+And years later it’s still helping us with onboarding new developers, finding and fixing bugs, adding new features, and many other things.

-Easier to collaborate
+8. Easier to collaborate

 You can also assign ownership to specific modules of code, ensuring teams are responsible for their part of the software, and enabling them to break the work down into smaller tasks.
 The teams (and modules) come together with clearly defined interfaces and public APIs, ensuring everything fits together at deployment.

-- Code size - Modularity can increase code size and impact performance if you can’t tree shake your dependencies
+Modularity can increase code size and impact performance if you can’t tree shake your dependencies

-- Complexity - Sometimes complex file systems aren’t necessary and can add unnecessary overhead
+Sometimes complex file systems aren’t necessary and can add unnecessary overhead

-- Security - Monolithic code can make it harder for people to mess with code that the original developer doesn’t want changed, hacked, or pirated
+Monolithic code can make it harder for people to mess with code that the original developer doesn’t want changed, hacked, or pirated

-The future of modular programming
+The value and future of modular programming

 For example, there are many NPM libraries that only do one thing.
-And more and more developers are using frameworks that only do specific things, like Bulmer, which is a CSS framework that is fairly simple compared to some of the other popular CSS frameworks.
+And more and more developers are using frameworks that only do specific things, like Bulmer, which is a CSS framework that’s fairly simple compared to some of the other popular CSS frameworks.